Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Results and Methods

 where $p(\x)$ is the output probability of the IQP circuit.
 However, as shown in Ref.~\cite{chen_experimental_2018}, the probability bias can be related to the correlation function as follows,

 Therefore, these two measures of success are equivalent, but we choose to work with the correlation function, as it fits better our framework.

-Furthermore, in the Shepherd-Bremner protocol, only one secret string is considered for each time, and the Hamiltonian is constructed from a specific error-correcting code, the quadratic-residue code (QRC)~\cite{macwilliams1977book}, which can be regarded as a special instance in our framework.
-In this case, $\ev{\Z_{\s}}$ always equals $1/\sqrt{2}$ (in terms of probability bias, 0.854).
-In our case, the construction may or may not involve QRC; therefore, the correlation function $\ev{\Z_{\s}}$ can be any value between $\pm 1$ in general.
+Furthermore, in the Shepherd-Bremner construction, only one secret string is considered for each time, and the Hamiltonian is constructed from a specific error-correcting code, the quadratic-residue code (QRC)~\cite{macwilliams1977book}, which can be regarded as a special instance in our framework.
+That is, if one constructs the Hamiltonian in Step~2 with QRC and chooses $\theta = \pi/8$, then our protocol reduces to the Shepherd-Bremner construction.

+In order for the verification to work, Alice needs to know the value of the chosen correlation function in advance, which will be compared with the results from Bob's measurement data in Step~5.
+In the Shepherd-Bremner construction, $\ev{\Z_{\s}}$ is designed to always equal $1/\sqrt{2}$ (in terms of probability bias, 0.854) with only one specific $\s$, due to the properties of QRC.
+In Sec.~\ref{subsec:analysis}, we present two methods for evaluating general correlation functions for IQP circuits, one corresponding to the most general case with arbitrary angles of each term, and the other corresponding to the case $\theta = \pi/8$.
+The former method is based on random sampling, while the latter is based on Gottesman-Knill algorithm~\cite{Gottesman98}.
+With these two methods, Alice can calculate any $Z$-correlation functions as she wants, which allows her to test multiple secret strings.
+We summarize the differences in Table.~\ref{tab:comparison}.

+We now turn to discuss one possible way to incorporate multiple secret strings into the Hamiltonian in Step~2.
+Given secret strings $\s_1, \s_2, \cdots, \s_k$, Alice first generates the main part $H_M$ of the Hamiltonian, which has the property that every term in $H_M$ anti-commutes with $\Z_{\s_1}, \cdots\, \Z_{\s_k}$ simultaneously.
+This can be achieved in the following way.
+For a vector $\p \in \{0,1\}^n$, the associated Hamiltonian term is $\mathcal{X}_{\p} := X^{p_1} \otimes \cdots \otimes X^{p_n}$.
+Then $\mathcal{X}_{\p}$ anti-commutes with every $\Z_{\s_i}$ if $\p \cdot \s_i = 1$ for $i = 1, \cdots, k$.
+Therefore, the main part $H_M$ can be constructed from the solution space of this linear system.
+To hide the secret strings, Alice would have to add a redundant part $H_R$, whose terms commute with every secret string $\s_i$.
+The redundant part can be similarly constructed from the solution space of the linear system $\p \cdot \s_i = 0$ for $i = 1, \cdots, k$.
+The whole Hamiltonian is $H = H_M + H_R$.
+We remark that the values of the correlation functions depends only on the main part $H_M$ (see Sec.~\ref{subsec:analysis}).
+Therefore, Alice can add many redundant terms, to make the test harder.